 - Montevideo Fantastico – Montevideo, Uruguay, 15 years

-- Obscura Filmfestival – Berlin, Germany, 4 years
+- Obscura Filmfestival – Hanover, Germany, 4 years

 - The Optical Theatre Horror Film Festival – Rome, Italy, 6 years